soplakanets/node-forecastio/README.md

 ### "Time Machine" Requests
-Forecast.io also supports 'time machine' requests.
-Quoting official documentation you can make request for "60 years in the past to 10 years in the future" for many places.
+Forecast.io also supports [Time Machine requests](https://developer.forecast.io/docs/v2#time_call).
+Quoting official documentation you can make request for "60 years in the past to 10 years in the future" for "many places".
 Example:

 ```
 // What was the weather like in London on January 1st 2008?